 Provision for Credit Losses.
-The Company recorded a \$717 thousand release of provision for credit losses for the three months ended September 30, 2023, compared to a \$419 thousand release of provision for loan losses for the same period of 2022.
-Under prior accounting guidance the release of provision in the third quarter of 2022 excluded the provision on commitments and letters of credit, which was recorded in non-interest expense.
-For September 30, 2023, the release of provision reflected a release of \$514 thousand on loans and a release of \$201 thousand on commitments and letters of credit due to the impact of the change in forecast on the loan portfolio, coupled with a decline in unused lines.
-In addition, the release of provision included a \$2 thousand release on securities.
-As of September 30, 2023, the Allowance for Credit Losses ("ACL") on loans as a percentage of total loans was 0.88%.
+The Company recorded a \$717 \$535 thousand release of provision for credit losses for the three months ended September 30, 2023 March 31, 2024, compared to a \$419 \$23 thousand release of provision for loan credit losses for the same period of 2022.
+Under prior accounting guidance 2023, For March 31, 2024, the release of provision in on loans of \$396 thousand and the third quarter release of 2022 excluded the provision on commitments and letters of credit which was recorded in non-interest expense.
+For September 30, 2023, the release of provision reflected a release of \$514 \$121 thousand on loans and a release of \$201 thousand on commitments and letters of driven by forecasted improvements to economic drivers used to model credit due to the impact of the change in forecast on the loan portfolio, losses, coupled with a decline in portfolio balances and unused lines.
+In addition, the release of provision included a \$2 \$18 thousand release on securities.
+As of September 30, 2023 March 31, 2024, the Allowance for Credit Losses ("ACL") on loans as a percentage of total loans was 0.88%.

 Non-interest Income.
-Non-interest income decreased \$430 thousand, or 53.8%, to \$369 thousand for the third quarter of 2023 from \$799 thousand for the third quarter of 2022.
-The decrease in non-interest income from the prior year period was primarily related to loan prepayment fee activity and the absence of overdraft fees.
+Non-interest income decreased \$430 \$33 thousand, or 53.8% 6.8%, to \$369 \$451 thousand for the third first quarter of 2023 2024 from \$799 \$484 thousand for the third first quarter of 2022, 2023.
+The decrease in non-interest income from the prior year period was primarily related to a decline in the gain on sale of loans partially offset by an increase in loan prepayment fee activity and the absence of overdraft fees.
 Prepayment fees decreased \$218 thousand.
 Beginning in November 2022, the Company no longer charges overdraft fees; therefore, there were no fees for the third quarter of 2023, while these fees totaled \$79 thousand for the third quarter of 2022.

 Non-interest Expense.
-Non-interest expense decreased \$1.3 million to \$12.4 million for the third quarter of 2023 when compared to the same period in 2022.
-Excluding the provision for commitments and letters of credit, which prior to January 1, 2023 was recorded in non-interest expense, non-interest expense decreased \$1.1 million.
-This decrease was primarily driven by decreases of \$793 thousand in compensation and benefits expenses and \$366 thousand decrease in professional fees, partially offset by increases of \$183 thousand in occupancy and equipment and \$165 thousand in the FDIC assessment.
+Non-interest expense decreased \$1.3 million \$415 thousand to \$12.4 million \$13.2 million for the third first quarter of 2023 2024 when compared to the same period in 2022.
+Excluding the provision for commitments and letters of credit, which prior to January 1, 2023 was recorded in non-interest expense, non-interest expense decreased \$1.1 million 2023.
+This decrease was primarily driven by decreases of \$793 \$298 thousand in compensation and benefits expenses, and \$366 \$250 thousand decrease in professional fees and \$214 thousand in data processing expense, partially offset by increases an increase of \$183 \$210 thousand in occupancy and equipment and \$165 thousand in the FDIC assessment expense.

 Income Tax Expense.
 The Company's current tax position reflects the previously established full valuation allowance on its deferred tax assets.
-At September 30, 2023, the valuation allowance on deferred tax assets was \$23.1 million.
-The Company did not record a tax benefit for the loss incurred during the current quarter due to the full valuation allowance required on its deferred tax assets.
+At September 30, 2023 March 31, 2024, the valuation allowance on deferred tax assets was \$23.1 million \$23.5 million.
+The Company did not record a tax benefit for the loss incurred during the current or previous year quarter due to the full valuation allowance required on its deferred tax assets.
 The third quarter 2022 effective tax rate of 9.0% was a result of the taxable income produced during the prior year quarter, partially offset by the ability to utilize a portion of the net operating losses that were fully reserved.